fia-io/liars-dice/Interface.md

 ##Setup (pre-game)
 ###create
   - IN: player_count, player1_name, player2_name... playerX_name
-  - OUT: game_id, game_status, (optional) round_number
+  - OUT: game_id, game_state, (optional) round_number

   __Rules:__
      - Maximum X players.
-     - game_status will be one of 'not_started', 'playing', 'ended'
+     - game_state will be one of 'not_started', 'playing', 'ended'
-     - if game_status is 'playing', round_number will indicate the current round of the game.
+     - if game_state is 'playing', round_number will indicate the current round of the game.
      - the player calling create is always player1

 ###game_list